 In the 2009 session, SB 2080 was passed; it eliminated public input to water management district governing boards.
 The public no longer could express concerns about environmental resource and consumptive use permit decisions.
 The governor signed it into law.

 For more information about offshore drilling in Florida, review the League’s white paper "LWVF Seeks Answers to New Questions on Near Shore Oil Drilling in Florida" by League member Rebecca Sager.

 Also check out LWVF President Deirdre Macnab's op-ed in the The Tampa Bay Times "Florida Needs an All-Out Effort for Renewable Energy."

 For information about the Urban Heat Island effect and cooling cities using concrete, check out the League's Cool Cities PowerPoint presentation.

-To find the League's positions and talking points on environmental bills this session, please click here.
+To find the League's positions and talking points on environmental bills this past session, please click here.